[Estimated time to read: 2.5 minutes]

 Clue: It’s something that affects black cabs and hotels too…

-A: They are all traditional industries being disrupted by technology and the sharing-economy.
+A: They are all traditional industries being transformed by technology and the sharing-economy.

 There was one industry I deliberately left out of the above list…

-Those affected by the disruption of their industry may complain, but positive change delivers better results.
+Those affected by the transformation of their industry may complain, but positive change delivers better results.

 Nothing else matters to the consumer or client.

-In financial services, there are two distinct disrupters that could potentially improve your investment returns significantly.
+In financial services, there are two distinct innovators that could potentially improve your investment returns significantly.

 1. The robo adviser: